react-dnd/react-dnd/packages/documentation/markdown/docs/05 Hooks-Based API/useDrop.md

 useDrop returns an array:

 0. An object containing collected properties from the collect function.
-If this is not set, an empty object is returned.
+If no `collect` function is defined, an empty object is returned.
 1. The React ref to use.
-This is automatically created if no `ref` field is passed into the specification object.
+This is automatically created if no `ref` field is defined on the specification object.

 ### Specification Object Members